yogeshmpandey/yogeshmpandey.github.io/_posts/2018-08-01-offbeat-hampi.md

 <img src="https://i.imgur.com/tldjnpj.jpg" alt="Hampi">
 >Girls enjoing their school Trip
+Girls in traditonal wear at the hill top

 After having Lunch at a local laid-back cafe, we visited Virupksha temple.
 The Virupaksha temple is the oldest shrine, the principal destination for pilgrims and tourists.
 It is very tall and has a 50 meters high gopuram.
 It is surrounded by many small temples which are now mainly in ruins.
 Near to the temple we visited  Sasivekalu Ganesha which is located in Hemkuta Hill, The hill is a good place to see a 360 degrees panorama of the city.
 From here, We hired a local auto as there were a lot of places to cover in Hampi.